This resource, has been developed with the RCN Professional Lead and the RCN Diabetes Forum alongside expert members and forum link nurses.

-Type 2 diabetes is often associated with obesity.
-Obesity-related diabetes is sometimes referred to as maturity-onset diabetes because it is more common in older people.
-However, it is also increasingly becoming more common in children, adolescents and young people of all ethnicities but is particularly prevalent in people of South Asian extraction.
-Type 2 diabetes is far more common than type 1 diabetes - around 90% of all adults in the UK with diabetes have type 2 diabetes.
+Type 2 diabetes is often associated with obesity and later life.
+However, it is also increasingly becoming more common in children, adolescents and young people of all ethnicities but is particularly prevalent in people of South Asian ethinicity.
+Type 2 diabetes is far more common than any other type.

 - feeling very thirsty